SuperAwesomeLTD/sa-unity-sdk/docs/01 Getting Started/02 Integrate Unity SDK.md

 ![](img/IMG_02_Import.png "Importing the SuperAwesome.unitypackage")

 Select all the files, and click Import.
-If all goes well you should have a series of new folders and files in your Assets folder.
+If all goes well you should have a series of new folders and files in your Assets directory.

 ![](img/IMG_03_Assets.png "The new assets folder")